-This Code was drafted and agreed by the Joint Forum in conjunction with the Local Government Staff Commission.
+This Code was drafted and agreed by a working group comprising officers from local government, the Department for Communities, the Local Government Staff Commission and the Trade Unions.

-The Code was issued for consultation on 09 July 2014.
-The Code will be finally revised and issued for implementation with effect from 01 April 2015.
+The Code was issued for consultation in February 2020.
+The Code will be finally revised and issued for implementation with effect from 1 April 2021.